catchygit/openvino_notebooks/recipes/defect_detection_anomalib/README.md

 ### Training

 For training, we will use the [501a notebook](https://github.com/openvinotoolkit/anomalib/blob/main/notebooks/500_use_cases/501_dobot/501a_training_a_model_with_cubes_from_a_robotic_arm.ipynb).
 In this example we are using "Padim" model and we are using Anomalib API for setting up the dataset, model, metrics, and the optimization process with OpenVINO.

-## Understanding Defect Detection

-Product defects are a significant issue for manufacturers, leading to wasted resources, decreased customer satisfaction, and reduced profits.
-Despite decades of efforts to implement quality control measures, manufacturers have struggled to eliminate product defects entirely due to various challenges.

-The kit trains a model to detect defects using Anomalib, an open-source deep-learning library, to make it easy to train, test, and deploy different anomaly detection algorithms on both public and custom datasets.
-The model can be exported to the OpenVINO™ Intermediate Representation and deployed on Intel hardware.
-They are optimized for inference performance, trainable on CPU, and require low memory use, making them suitable for deployment on the edge.

-The kit also includes educational documentation and resources to empower developers to make decisions with confidence every step of the way.
-By streamlining the process of researching and implementing quality control measures, this recipe kit enables companies and their developers to solve this real-world problem while reducing costs, time, and risks.

 # Additional Resources
 - Learn more about [OpenVINO](https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/overview.html)